 The Wee Sparrow Team

-EIC and founder of The Wee Sparrow, Claire Thom.
+EIC and founder of The Wee Sparrow Poetry Press, Claire Thom.

 Claire is a Scottish poet, writer, and teacher based in the south of Spain.
-She has had work published by several indie presses and she was long - listed for the Erbacce Poetry Prize in 2021 and 2022.
-She is a dog lover and keen birdwatcher as well as a member of the Andalucia Bird Society, an organisation dedicated to conservation.
+She has had poems published by several indie presses and she was long-listed for the Erbacce Poetry Prize in 2021, 2022 and 2023.
+She is also a Haiku Foundation Touchstone Award for Individual Poems nominee and the author of the children´s book Fox & Dog Pangram Pals.

 Mirjam writes poems and stories.
-She finds great joy in reading the words of others and in helping them find their words.
-She also offers workshops about the short-form poetry she loves and hosts four book clubs in two languages.
-Her poems have been published in several anthologies in 2022 and she is working on publishing her own collection.
+She says her body is German, her heart is Spanish and her words are mostly English.
+She swims in cold lakes year round, hosts poetry workshops and book clubs and finds great joy in reading the words from others and in helping others find their words.
+Her poems have been published in several anthologies and she is working on publishing her own collection.

 Co-editor, Marc Brimble.